 Categorizing Grid (ALC)

 Categorizing Grid involves the sorting of ideas into categories.
 Students receive a grid containing two or three categories along with a scrambled list of terms, images, equations, or other items that belong in those categories.
-Learners have a limited amount of time to sort the concepts into the correct categories.
+Learners have limited time to sort the concepts into the correct categories.

 Use it when you want...